-- Have a regular meeting time and place(s) - Publish notices of their meeting agendas and minutes and open meetings to any interested party - Post meeting agendas and minutes to the NCCEH website on a timely basis - Have participation from a large variety of providers, stakeholders, and subpopulations from each county within the physical bounds of the Regional Committee - Design Coordinated Assessment systems within parameters set forth in the NC BoS CoC Coordinated Assessment written standards - Implement Coordinated Assessment systems - Annually elect a Regional Lead and alternate to represent the Regional Committee on the NC BoS CoC Steering Committee - Elect leadership positions as outlined below
+- Have a regular meeting time and place(s) - Publish notices of their meeting agendas and minutes and open meetings to any interested party - Post meeting agendas and minutes to the NCCEH website on a timely basis - Have participation from a large variety of providers, stakeholders, and subpopulations from each county within the physical bounds of the Regional Committee - Design Coordinated Entry systems within parameters set forth in the NC BoS CoC Coordinated Entry written standards - Implement Coordinated Entry systems - Annually elect a Regional Lead and alternate to represent the Regional Committee on the NC BoS CoC Steering Committee - Elect leadership positions as outlined below

-Roles & Responsibilities
+3. Roles & Responsibilities

 Regional Committees are responsible for annually electing the leadership positions listed below.
 These positions serve one-year terms beginning January 1, and elections should be held in the fourth quarter prior to this start date.
+Each agency should be limited to no more than 2 leadership positions per region.
+Special approval may be granted by NCCEH staff and voted on by the NC BoS CoC Steering Committee to allow an agency to serve in more than 2 leaderships positions per region.
 Elections must be reflected in Regional Committee meeting minutes.

-- A Regional Lead to the Steering Committee (more on this above, Section V.(a) N C BoS CoC Steering Committee) - An alternate lead - One representative to the CoC Scorecard Committee - One representative to the CoC Project Review Committee (keeping in mind conflict of interest restrictions, i.e., that a member of this committee cannot also represent an agency applying for funding) - A Coordinated Assessment lead - A Point-in-Time Count Lead - A Funding Committee Lead, who will oversee the ESG application process and ensure the Regional Committee is involved in CoC funding committees
+- A Regional Lead to the Steering Committee (more on this above, Section V.(a) N C BoS CoC Steering Committee) - An alternate lead - One representative to the CoC Scorecard Committee - One representative to the CoC Project Review Committee (keeping in mind conflict of interest restrictions, i.e., that a member of this committee cannot also represent an agency applying for funding) - A Coordinated Entry lead - A Point-in-Time Count Lead

-- A webmaster, who is responsible for posting meeting minutes to the NCCEH website - Representatives to working groups as necessary
+- A Funding Committee Lead, who will oversee the ESG application process and ensure the Regional Committee is involved in CoC funding committees - A webmaster, who is responsible for posting meeting minutes to the NCCEH website - Representatives to working groups as necessary